 I’m also a Trustee of Focus on Labour Exploitation (FLEX), a charity that I helped to establish, which works to end human trafficking for labour exploitation.

 I opposed Tory tax credit cuts, making the Sheffield case against them.
 I wrote to the Treasury about the devastating impact of the cuts and urged the Government to reverse them.
 Belatedly George Osborne scrapped the plans.
 But the cuts will be implemented by stealth when universal credit comes in, replacing tax credits and other working-age benefits.
-I will continue to take a stand against Tory cuts to social security which risk pushing families into poverty.
+I have backed calls for the Government to pause and fix Universal Credit, and have raised particular problems with the Department for Work and Pensions Secretary.

 People who are out of work, often due to illness or disability, are hit hard by the Tories.
 I led a Commons debate on the pernicious effects of benefit sanctioning and met with Government Ministers.
 I urged the Government to respond to powerful evidence from Sheffield Citizens Advice about the negative effects of benefit sanctions, which make it harder for people to get back into work.
 I also brought Citizens Advice Sheffield to meet a Department for Work and Pensions Minister to discuss the impact of changes in disability benefits.